CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 # Chemistry object detector

-We sketch here a method aiming at identifying the [Chemistry Objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.).
+A method aiming at identifying the [Chemistry Objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.)is sketched below.

 The procedure consists in searching, in each folder of the archive, for a specific file name (possibly including a given magic number, specific string, etc.), or a pattern of files and fulfil additional criteria (see "Short list" Table).